ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 Once you confirmed that you have connectivity to the device, add some security so that you are the only one who can access it.
   **Note**: This capability requires ngrok's **IP Restrictions** feature, which is only available with a paid subscription.

-1. On the remote linux device terminal, stop the ngrok process using the `ctrl+c` command.
+1. On the remote Linux device terminal, stop the ngrok process using the `ctrl+c` command.

-1. Add an allow rule to restrict access to your linux device to an IP address or a range of IP addresses.
+1. Add an allow rule to restrict access to your Linux device to an IP address or a range of IP addresses.
 ```bash
 ngrok tcp 22 --cidr-allow ALLOWED_IP_ADDRESS_CIDR
 ```